 For one-time due dates, change the date/time directly in the field

-In the Task Context panel, you can check if you want to receive a notification at the task's "Due" time.
+In the Task Details panel, you can check if you want to receive a notification at the task's "Due" time.
 Notification options can be managed in Settings > Notifications.
 There you can configure yourself to receive push notifications, browser notifications, or email notifications.

 Based on the Eisenhower Method (aka the Covey Quadrants), lend your future self a hand by deciding whether the newly created task is Urgent, Important, both, or neither: